Laptop & tablet security tips

 - With people increasingly using tablets in public places, users are at risk of sharing more than they might want to with the people around them.
 Larger screens may make it easier to browse the web, read ebooks and use apps on the go, but it also makes it easier for wandering eyes to catch sight of whatever it is you’re doing with your tablet or smartphone.

 - It might be that someone is innocently interested in a good-looking app, or has caught sight of a catchy news headline.
 Yet if others can clearly see what you're doing with your device, it can put your privacy at risk.

-- To prevent onlookers staring at your display, you might move into a corner, cover information with your hand or move the display closer to you.
+- To prevent onlookers from staring at your display, you might move into a corner, cover information with your hand, or move the display closer to you.
 However, while such actions require personal compromise, one accessory can help you lower the risk without moving at all: a screen filter.

 - Screen filters are designed to prevent anyone apart from the user (sitting directly in front of a device) from getting a clear view of what’s on a screen.
 Screen filters could well be a must-have for security-conscious business users, and those who regularly use mobile banking, for example, while on the move.